lucasm/findto/README.md

 - [Ko-Fi (one-time donation)](https://ko-fi.com/findto)
 - [GitHub Sponsors](https://github.com/sponsors/lucasm)

-## 🟠 Supporters
+## Supporters

-[Donate and get your name or banner here]
+[Donate and get your name / banner here]

-## 🔴 Contributions
+## Contributions

-We welcome contributions.
-You can help by:
+Contributions are welcome!
+See the [Projects](https://github.com/lucasm/findto/projects) board to know the current tasks on our roadmap.

-- Bugfixes: View the opened [Issues](https://github.com/lucasm/findto/issues) before send a pull request (PR).
+- Bugfixes: View opened [Issues](https://github.com/lucasm/findto/issues) before send a Pull Request.

-- Features: New idea?
+- Feature / New idea?
 Open a [Issue](https://github.com/lucasm/findto/issues) or [Discussion](https://github.com/lucasm/findto/discussions).

 - Translations: Translate Findto to your language!
-Check [Docs](https://github.com/lucasm/findto/wiki).
+Check a how to guide on [Docs](https://github.com/lucasm/findto/wiki).

-- Backlog: View the [Projects](https://github.com/lucasm/findto/projects) board.

-## 🟣 Legal
+## 👍 Legal

 Findto is built with privacy and don't store searches.

-Findto displays content from external services without review and materials protected by intellectual property.
+Findto also displays content from external services without review and materials protected by intellectual property.
+Please, respect the terms of use of each source.

 [Privacy Policy](https://findto.app/privacy) | [Terms of Service](https://findto.app/terms) | [Contact](mailto:opensource@findto.app)